aradley/Hoxton_Challenge/README.md

 Change "Example_Input.txt" to the path of your input file if necessary.
 Change "Output_Result.txt" to any file name you would like, as long as it ends with .txt

+The output is a .txt file with two columns.
+The first column states the initial position of the tube, and the second column states the final position.

 #### Dependencies
 `numpy`